 Over the past ten years, the Holography and Metamaterials (HaM) Lab at the University of Dayton’s Department of Electro-Optics and Photonics has produced ground-breaking work in dynamic and digital holography.

 Holographic interferometry is a method for using light to measure stress, strain, and vibration.
 It determines defects in structural bonds by measuring the light’s wavelength.
 It fully utilizes a hologram’s capacity to mimic an object’s optical field of reflection or transmission.

-Radiant Vision Systems, a leading provider of automated visual inspection solutions for light-emitting components, announced today that its VIP™ (Vision Inspection Pack) Software has been recognized among the best in machine vision by the judges of the Vision Systems Design 2021 Innovators Awards program.
-The judging panel consisted of esteemed experts from system-integrator and end-user companies.
+Radiant Vision Systems, a leading provider of scientific imaging systems for automated visual inspection of light sources and displays, announces that its ProMetric® I61 (61-megapixel) Imaging Colorimeter has been recognized among the best in machine vision today by the judges of the Vision Systems Design 2022 Innovators Awards program.